Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Frequency

-Emergency site on Azure active in 30 min, 70% capacity
+Emergency site on Azure active within 30 min, 70% capacity

 Quarterly